- Directed By: Peter Berg

 |Domestic Gross: $65,422,625||Overseas Gross: $239,967,035|

-Battleship cost Universal a gargantuan $209 million, though most estimates have the budget significantly higher.
+The budget for Battleship was a gargantuan $209 million and Universal financed.
 In its quarter filing report Comcast reported that its Universal Pictures division posted an $83 million loss, mostly attributed to the poor box office performance of Battleship.

 Shortly before he was fired in October 2009, Universal Pictures Chairman Marc Shmuger was not only developing the board game Battleship for the studio, but also had Monopoly, Clue, Candyland Ouija and Stretch Armstrong.
 Only the inexpensive Ouija made it into production after the complete failure of Battleship.